xootkama/meetdebloater/README.md

  To be honest I don't have a mac but I do have a linux pc though I have not tested on it yet.
  If it works I will surely update the script here.
 <br>
-<p> Only Samsung, Huawei and Xiaomi Devices are currently Supported </p>
+<p> Most of the Android Devices are Supported irrespective of Model or Android Version.
+If something goes wrong then
+perform Factory Reset of your device. </p>

 <strong> Don't hesitate to open issues, I wont yell at you lol ;)</strong>